emmanueljs1/dotfiles/README.md

 <h2>Dependencies:</h2>

 - Some things that are probably already installed (git, clang, python)
+- Some plugin dependencies (you can remove the relevant plugin for each of these instead of getting the dependency)
+    - [ctags](https://github.com/universal-ctags/ctags) for the [tagbar](https://github.com/majutsushi/tagbar) plugin, which lets you view the current file more concisely
+    - [fzf](https://github.com/junegunn/fzf) for the [fzf-vim](https://github.com/junegunn/fzf.vim) plugin, super useful plugin that lets you search within your project
-- You'll need to install [Powerline fonts](https://github.com/powerline/fonts) (has an easy install script as well) and then set your terminal font to a Powerline font for the airline status bar to display properly.
-Alternatively, you can change the line `let g:airline_powerline_fonts=1` to `let g:airline_powerline_fonts=0`.
+    - [Powerline fonts](https://github.com/powerline/fonts) (has an easy install script as well) and then set your terminal font to a Powerline font for the [airline](https://github.com/vim-airline/vim-airline) status bar to display properly.
+Alternatively, you can change the line
+      `let g:airline_powerline_fonts=1` to `let g:airline_powerline_fonts=0` in `~/.vimrc`
-- The onedark.vim theme is best on [iTerm2](https://www.iterm2.com/) (with Preferences -> Terminal -> 'Save lines to scrollback in alternate screen mode' unchecked), which also lets you map combinations with the ⌘ (CMD) to Ctrl+<key> combinations, which is nice if you're used to using the command key over control.
+    - [iTerm2](https://www.iterm2.com/) (with Preferences -> Terminal -> 'Save lines to scrollback in alternate screen mode' unchecked) for the [onedark.vim](https://github.com/joshdick/onedark.vim) color scheme to look better